otsutomesan/JForex-3-SDK/README.md

 ### id and password
 rename config.properties.sample to config.properties
-and set youre id and password of JForex3.
+and set your id and password of JForex3.